dmathieu/sabayon/README.md

     heroku run sabayon

-Open the [scheduler add-on](https://elements.heroku.com/addons/scheduler) provisioned, and add the following daily command to regenerate your certificate every week:
+Open the [scheduler add-on](https://elements.heroku.com/addons/scheduler) provisioned, and add the following daily command to regenerate your certificate automatically one month before it expires:

     sabayon